dinosoupy/reorder-prediction/README.md

 This repository serves conatins idealised examples of models that compute probabilities of a reorder from the [instacart opensource dataset](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2).
 This dataset provides transaction level data about orders and their associated products.
 Look through [notebooks](https://github.com/dinosoupy/reorder-prediction/tree/main/notebooks) for all model implementations and techniques.

 ## RNN model
 No manual feature engineering - pure deep learning approach.
 This approach can be reformulated as a binary prediction task: Given a user, a product, and the user's prior purchase history, predict whether or not the given product will be reordered in the user's next order.
-In short, the approach was to fit a variety of generative models to the prior data and use the internal representations from these models as features to second-level models.
+In short, the approach was to fit RNN model to the prior data and use the internal representations from these models as features to second-level models.

-## XGBoost model
-Gradient boosting and tree ensembles tend to improve the prediction performance and reduce variance, leading to more stable and accurate results.

 ## Data Scheme
 The purpose of the models implemented here is not to optimise prediction scores on the instacart dataset, but to design a pipeline for tackling similar problems with other tabular ecommerce datasets.

-`orders` (3.4m rows, 206k users):
+* `orders` (3.4m rows, 206k users):
 * `order_id`: order identifier
 * `user_id`: customer identifier
 * `eval_set`: prior / train / test